marquesal/portfolio/README.md

 # portfolio
-Used to plan, organize and showcase some education, work samples and skills.
+Used to plan, organize and showcase educational assignments, work samples and skills.